pharaox/travelers/README.md

 #### Invite as Guest

 The new **Invite as Guest** interaction enables inviting a wandering character as a guest, so you could later recruit them for the usual fee.
-The character must be located within your realm, or near your camp (in the same duchy) if you are a landless adventurer.
+The character must be located within your realm, or near your location (in the same duchy) if you are traveling.
 To prevent exploits, you are limited to inviting only a single character per year in this way.
 The AI willingness to accept is similar to **Invite to Court**, with some minor changes.
 In general, characters are slightly less willing to be invited as guests, but their opinion of you has a stronger impact.

 #### Invite Characters to Court and Invite Characters as Guest